 The Essential Writings of Ralph Waldo Emerson Modern Library ClassicsModern Library #ad - Introduction by mary oliver commentary by henry james, essays, and poetry, matthew arnold, Oliver Wendell Holmes, Robert Frost, and Henry David Thoreau The definitive collection of Emerson’s major speeches, The Essential Writings of Ralph Waldo Emerson chronicles the life’s work of a true “American Scholar.

-Environmental Science: Systems and SolutionsJones & Bartlett Learning #ad - Environmental science: systems and solutions, Sixth Edition features updated data and additional tables with statistics throughout to lay the groundwork for a fair and apolitical foundational understanding of environmental science.
+Environmental Science: Systems and SolutionsJones & Bartlett Learning #ad - Environmental Science: Systems and Solutions #ad - Environmental science: systems and solutions, Sixth Edition features updated data and additional tables with statistics throughout to lay the groundwork for a fair and apolitical foundational understanding of environmental science.
 Important notice: the digital edition of this book is missing some of the images or content found in the physical edition.

 Hunting Trips of a Ranchman: Sketches of Sport on the Northern Cattle PlainsHemisphere Press #ad - Theodore roosevelt was one of most remarkable presidents to have ever lived.
 From stalking wild geese to hunting elks to protecting the camp from a grizzly bear, this book documents his life out in the plains and mountains of the Midwest.
 Never one to shy away from an adventure, Roosevelt’s record of life as a ranchman and hunter has endured today as part of the classic folklore of the West.

 This book focuses on roosevelt’s life as a hunter in the American frontier where he had gone to overcome the grief of losing his mother and wife in 1884.
 Vivid descriptions of the scenery, flora and fauna as well as people that populated the frontier abound within this book that covers Roosevelt’s life throughout 1885.